brenden17/Realtime-Poll-with-Flask-on-Redis/readme.md

-# Real Poll with redis on Flask
+# Realtime Poll with redis on Flask

 This is Flask extension which implements Poll on page with Redis bitmap.